ResearchComputingServices/parallel-computing/_episodes/05-matlab-intro.md

 ## Disable Parallel Vectorization

 Many of Matlab's vectorized operations automatically make use of parallel processing for large matrices.
-This at time may be efficient enough, in which case you don't need to do any more work to use multiple processor cores.
+This can make efficient use of all cores, in which case you don't need to do any more work to use multiple processor cores.

 However, in a few cases vectorization will use multiple cores without gaining much speedup.
-You can test how fast your code runs on only one core by starting Matlab using the the *-singleCompThread* option. *(Describe how to use this option on Windows)*  It may be interesting to compare your Matlab code with a single computational core to the default with multiple cores to try to determine if there is any speedup.
+You can test how fast your code runs on only one core by starting Matlab using the the *-singleCompThread* option.
+It may be interesting to compare your Matlab code with a single computational core to the default with multiple cores to determine speedup from this feature.

-From a Windows Command Prompt, a Linux terminal, you may run the command ~matlab -singleCompThread~.
+From a Windows Command Prompt or a Linux terminal, you may run the command ~matlab -singleCompThread~ to use Matlab without multithreaded vectorized operations.
+From a Mac you need to open a terminal, and run Matlab using the full folder path to Matlab, for example ~/Applications/MATLAB_R2017a.app/bin/matlab -singleCompThread~.

 ## Parallel Random Number Generation